rathnaarun77/nkp-checks/README.md

     ansible-playbook -i inventory.ini playbook.yml
     ```

-5. Once the playbook completes without any errors, you will get the NKP dashboard URL and the login credentials as output of the final task.
+5. Once the playbook completes without any errors, you will get the final nkp_checks_report.html in the same directory.

 Disclaimer: